What is the difference between cleaning and disinfecting?

 Another common household item is malt vinegar – It has been shown that 10% malt vinegar is effective at disinfecting surfaces.
 Note that white vinegar is not effective.3,4

-Bleach: Chlorine is a good disinfectant, has good anti-microbial activities against bacteria, fungi and viruses, and is effective against Covid-19.
+Bleach: Chlorine is a good disinfectant, has good anti-microbial activities against bacteria, fungi and viruses, and is effective against COVID-19.
 It must have a minimum concentration of 1000 ppm to be effective.
-The EPA requires a 2 minute dwell time.
+The EPA requires a two minute dwell time.
 The CDC has shown that its effective against coronavirus in 1 minute.5,6 That means taking household bleach (~6% concentration) and diluting it as follows:

 - 4 teaspoons bleach per quart of cold water or

 - 5 tablespoons (1/3 cup) bleach per gallon of cold water

 Bleach does have its drawbacks.
 You will need to wear gloves as it dries out your skin quickly.
 It can irritate your nose and throat (wear a mask if it affects you).
 It can discolor fabrics and damage surfaces (even metals like stainless steel).
 It degrades over time and is highly reactive with other chemistries: DO NOT mix with vinegar, ammonia or IPA as highly toxic gasses are formed.

 Hydrogen Peroxide (HP): HP is used widely in household products due to its oxidizing properties.
 Commercially available 3% hydrogen peroxide is effective for disinfecting a wide variety of surfaces.
 It is capable of inactivating bacteria, viruses, spores, yeast and fungi.
 The EPA requires a 5-minute dwell time.5 It is generally considered safe, as it breaks down into oxygen and water.
 It does degrade and become less effective over time, so been mindful of the products expiration date on the bottle!